sam-grant/election-predictor/README.md

 #### 3. Hyperparameter optimisation

-A comprehensive grid search with LOOCV was then conducted on the four algorithms:
+A comprehensive grid search with LOOCV was conducted on the four algorithms:

 **Logistic Regression** (408 combinations):
 - Best parameters: C=0.001, penalty='l2', solver='liblinear'